RegevMyers/poem.sh/README.md

 # poem.sh

-`poem.sh` is a bash script to format and print a random poem
+`poem.sh` is a bash script to format and print poems.

 ## Usage

-Run `poem.sh` to print a random poem from `books/` to the terminal
+Run `poem.sh` to print a random poem from `books/` to the terminal.

+Use `--book` to specify the book name, `--name` or `--index` to specify the poem.

+Use `--read-book` to read an entire book poem-by-poem.

 ## Config

-The output format and be configured using the `poem.config` file found at `$XDG_CONFIG_HOME/poem/`
+The output format and be configured using the `poem.config` file found at `$XDG_CONFIG_HOME/poem/`.

 In the "format" value you can use placeholders as follows: